-Read about the sustainable industry and management of Canada’s fisheries:
+Read about the sustainable industry and management of Canada’s wild capture fisheries:

 Canada is one of the world leaders in the sustainable management of fisheries and aquaculture.